Foreign Nationals (Statistics) Bill

 Overview

-This bill mandates that local authorities in the UK share data on the nationality of residents with the Office for National Statistics (ONS).
+This bill mandates local authorities in the UK to share data on the nationality of their residents with the Office for National Statistics (ONS).
 This aims to improve the accuracy and completeness of national statistics on foreign nationals.

 Description

 The Foreign Nationals (Statistics) Bill amends the Statistics and Registration Service Act 2007.
 It introduces a new section (47A) requiring local authorities to disclose information about the nationality of residents to the ONS.
-This duty applies even if existing laws or regulations would otherwise prevent the disclosure.
-The regulations will specify the exact information required and the meaning of "local authority".
+This duty applies even if existing laws or regulations would otherwise prohibit such disclosure.
+The regulations will specify exactly what information must be shared.
+The bill clarifies that this data transfer is solely to aid the ONS in fulfilling its statutory functions.
 The bill applies to England, Wales, Scotland, and Northern Ireland.

 Government Spending

 The bill doesn't directly specify government spending figures.
-The costs will likely be related to implementing the data collection and transfer processes, and may involve additional staffing or IT infrastructure for both local authorities and the ONS.
+The cost will likely be associated with implementing the data transfer system and any necessary changes to local authority record-keeping procedures.
 No specific figures are provided in the bill text.

 Groups Affected

-- Residents: Their nationality data will be collected and shared, raising potential privacy concerns.
+- Residents: Their nationality data will be shared, raising potential privacy concerns although these are to be safeguarded in regulations, though the exact mechanisms are not detailed here.

 Powered by nyModel